What is a Futures Contract?

 What is Initial Margin?

-Initial Margin is the minimum amount of Bitcoin you must deposit to open a position.
+Initial Margin is the minimum amount of Bitcoin or USDT you must deposit to open a position.

 What is Maintenance Margin?

-Maintenance Margin is the minimum amount of Bitcoin you must hold to keep your position open.
+Maintenance Margin is the minimum amount of Bitcoin or USDT you must hold to keep your position open.
 Once your margin balance on BaseFEX falls below this level, your position will be liquidated automatically.

 Why would I be liquidated?